iqrfsdk/pylibiqrf/readme.md

 ## Documentation

 pylibiqrf uses Sphinx to generate its documentation.
-If you wish to generate and view it, install Sphinx and Sphinx RTD theme.
-You can do this by typing:
+If you wish to generate and view it, first install the library itself.
+After that install Sphinx and Sphinx RTD theme.
+It's as simple as typing:

 ```
 $ pip install sphinx